 The Huntsville MPO current bicycle system currently only has facilities within the urbanized areas of Madison County.
 Since the urbanized population was much more than the rural areas of the county, bike improvement was focused mainly with the City of Huntsville and City of Madison.
-Most of the county roads in the rural areas of the county are 2-lanes with hardly no shoulder or safe space for cyclist to ride.
+Most of the county roads in the rural areas of the county are 2-lanes with little or no shoulder or wide enough travel lanes for cyclist to feel safe sharing the road with motorists.
 However, this does not deter experience cyclist from venturing out into these areas due to the low traffic volumes on the roads.
-Many experience cyclists who are members of the bike organizations ride in group rides in these areas for sheer enjoyment or training for competition.
+Many experience cyclists as well as some new to the sport ride in group rides in these areas for recreational fitness sheer enjoyment or training for competition.
 Meanwhile within the city of Huntsville there has been a number of Bicycle plans that was created from the 1970's to 2010's.
 Because of these efforts the city of Huntsville has evolved into a more bike friendly area.
 In the late 2000's the city was awarded Honorable mention by the League of American Bicyclist Bike Friendly Community committee in its effort to achieve the Bronze Award.
 Since the then No city in the southeast is better for bicyclists than Huntsville, according to a national bicycling group.

+"There have been several improved rankings in recent years for the effort Huntsville has made to become more bike friendly".
 Colorado-based People-For-Bikes recently released its national rankings of the Best Cities for Bikes and Huntsville ranked tied for 37th overall out of 509 city's ranked.
 Among those tied with Huntsville with an overall score of 2.8 was Memphis - the only other southeastern city to rank as high as the Rocket City.
 In the "acceleration" ranking, however, Huntsville was third nationally.
 The organization defines its "acceleration" category as indicating "how quickly a community is improving its biking infrastructure and getting people riding."